RDO360/PerformanceBenchmarks/README.md

 ### Bitrate and VMAF Benchmark

 This script benchmarks the bitrate and the VMAF of videos with differents encoding parameters.
-A description of the script parameters is available inside the script.

 #### Example Usage